 If you suffer from acne or oily skin don’t despair, we’ve got good news.
-Recently the awesome Human Microbiome Project revealed that we hadn’t known all about the causes of acne, and the new knowledge opens up amazing possibilities.
-Let’s revise what we’ve known for a long time now (although for some patients and even a few beauty professionals this appears to be news).
+Recently the Human Microbiome Project revealed that we hadn't known all about the causes of acne, and the new knowledge opens up amazing possibilities.
+Let’s revise what we know about acne.

 The skin becomes oily when the grease-producing sebaceous glands are overly active.

 What are sebaceous glands and why we need sebum

 The sebaceous glands' key function is in fact to produce sebum, a complex substance consisting of various lipids.
 Normally, sebaceous glands secrete a small amount of semi-translucent liquid which spreads over the skin surface, soaks up the keratinous layer mixing with the skin’s own lipids and provides protection from external damage.
 This thin lipid layer shields us from infection, toxic damage and nanoparticles brought about by urban pollution and at the same time it gives the skin comfort and softness.
 Not enough sebum means the skin is dry and sensitive.
 Too much sebum though is suffocating.